 Prime Minister Stephen Harper says Canada's national interest makes the $5.5 billion pipeline essential.
 He was "profoundly disappointed" that U.S. President Barack Obama rejected the Texas Keystone XL option but also spoke of the need to diversify Canada's oil industry.
 Ninety-seven percent of Canadian oil exports now go to the U.S.

-"I think what's happened around the Keystone is a wake-up call, the degree to which we are dependent or possibly held hostage to decisions in the United States, and especially decisions that may be made for very bad political reasons," he told Canadian TV.
+"I think what's happened around the Keystone is a wake-up call, the degree to which we are dependent or possibly held hostage to decisions in the United States, and especially decisions that may be made for very bad political reasons," the Conservative prime minister told Canadian TV.

 Republican presidential candidate Newt Gingrich quickly picked up the theme, saying that Harper, "who, by the way, is conservative and pro-American ... has said he's going cut a deal with the Chinese ...
 We'll get none of the jobs, none of the energy, none of the opportunity."